Health Library

 • Avoid heavy clothes.
 You will want to be able dress your baby and change diapers easily.

-• Think about using light swaddling and blankets.
+• Use light swaddling and blankets.

-Sneezing / stuffy nose or breathing troubles
+Sneezing, stuffy nose or breathing troubles

 • Keep your baby’s nose and mouth clean by using bulb suction.
 You may use saline drops if needed.

-• Make sure blanket swaddling is not tight, since this might make it hard for your baby to breathe easily.
+• Make sure blanket swaddling is not tight since this might make it hard for your baby to breathe easily.

 Spitting up